 Sadly fire works are increasingly being deployed as weapons and this has led Greater Manchester’s police chief to call for a ban on fireworks being sold to the general public, in a bid to stop teenagers terrorising their communities.

 Chief constable, Ian Hopkins, stated that police and fire services struggle to cope due to incidents caused by fireworks.
-There has been a rise in such incidents in our part of London too, with school children being targeted as they play football on the common and people being threatened and mugged using fireworks as the weapon.
+There has been a rise in such incidents in our part of London too.
+For instance, with school children being targeted as they play football on the common and people being threatened and mugged using fireworks as the weapon.
 Fireworks have also been thrown at cyclists and motorcyclists.

 Fireworks can be dangerous and need to be treated with care.
 Even when people intend to use fireworks responsibly, there are many accidents every year involving fireworks.